Indian Institute of Management Shillong

 Indian Institute of Management Shillong (IIM Shillong or IIM-S) is a public, fully autonomous management institute in the city of Shillong, Meghalaya.
 It was the seventh Indian Institute of Management to be established in India.

-Established in 2007, IIM Shillong offers postgraduate, doctoral, and executive programmes in management education, and Management Development Programmes (MDPs) spanning different streams of management.
-Admissions to the institute are based on scores obtained in the Common Admission Test (CAT) and further the group discussion and personal interview rounds.
-In addition, the institute has a Centre for Development of North Eastern Region (CEDNER), constituted to offer programmes relevant to the local community and society of the state and the region.
+Founded in 2007, IIM Shillong offers postgraduate, doctoral, and executive programmes in management education, and Management Development Programmes (MDPs) spanning different streams of management.
+Admissions to the institute are based on scores obtained in the Common Admission Test (CAT) and further an extempore and personal interview rounds.
+In addition, from 2025, the institute also admits students to the Integrated Programme in Management (IPM), a five-year course, through the IPMAT (IIM Indore) entrance examination.The institute also has a Centre for Development of North Eastern Region (CEDNER), constituted to offer programmes relevant to the local community and society of the state and the region.

 History

 The proposal to start an Indian Institute of Management in the Northeast was unanimously taken in June 2004 by the Union Minister of Human Resource Development along with the Chief Ministers of the North Eastern states in the review meeting held at Shillong.
 Shillong was drafted as the permanent location for the institute after consultation between the Ministry of Development of North Eastern Region (MDONER) and the Chief Ministers of the states.

 The foundation stone for the institute was laid by Shri.
 Arjun Singh, Union Minister of Human Resource Development, on 1 December 2007.
 The admittance of the first batch of students for the Post-Graduate Programme was formally inaugurated by Dr Donkupar Roy, Chief Minister of Meghalaya, on 4 July 2008.

 The institute was set up at the Mayurbhanj Palace, the summer retreat of the Mayurbhanj Kings of Odisha.
 The Palace was renovated by the Meghalaya government with the construction of a permanent campus in development at Umsawli.

 The first chairman of the Board of Governors was Shri.
 Rathindra Nath Dutta, and the first director, Prof Ashoke K. Dutta.